Gingaling/VermiCare2/README.md

 <img src="https://user-images.githubusercontent.com/59627995/153038515-fb8e5569-6317-48b5-bffc-1c95cfd1dec0.png"/>

-BACKGROUND
+BACKGROUND<br>
 The genesis of this game was as a project deliverable with General Assembly's (GA) Software Engineering Immersive Program.
 It was the first sigificant project assigned to the cohort.

 The project tested student's understanding of object-oriented programming and DOM manipulation.
-It also required a decent understanding of CSS to implment the GA requirements for it to be  minimum viable product.
+It also required some understanding of CSS to implment the GA requirements for it to be a minimum viable product.

 Based on the children's handheld digital toy - the Tamagotchi - I was required to similarly develop a game involving the user's care of a pet or avatar.
 In my case, I chose worms (dovetailing with my interest in worm composting (vermicomposting)).